Orange County Title Curative Lawyer

 Both commercial and residential property transactions could encounter issues with a title.
 Common problems that arise with a title include:

 • Description of land.
-All land has jurisdictional requirements such as property lines and easements.
+All land has jurisdictional requirements, such as property lines and easements.
 All land on a title should be described accurately.

 • Recordation.
 The registered documents should contain all information that is required by the state and county records.